 * The Pony Express Rider silhouette was dedicated on June 2, 2011.
 The “Pony Man”, as he is affectionately called, symbolizes the spirit of the Pony Express and captures the sense of urgency that each rider and horse displayed in getting the mail through, come what may.
 It serves as a sentinel to greet present-day Pony Express Riders as they pass by this spot each year in June, during the almost 2000-mile Pony Express Reride.
 The Pony Man was sponsored jointly by the Nebraska Division of the National Pony Express Association, Reinke Manufacturing, and the Keith County Visitors Committee.

-* The Great Western Cattle Trail marker, located south of the evergreens, and dedicated on November 9, 2013, was donated by the Rotary Club of Ogallala.
+* The Great Western Cattle Trail marker, dedicated on November 9, 2013, was donated by the Rotary Club of Ogallala.
 The Rotary Club of Vernon, TX, originally started placing the GWCT markers and then other Rotary Clubs along the GWCT began sponsoring the concrete post-styled markers within their areas.
 This marker is also dedicated to the memory of Jack Pollack, longtime publisher of the Keith County News.
 Jack actively promoted the rich history of Keith County during his lifetime, both as a journalist and a Rotarian.

 Thank you to National Pony Express Association Trail Captain Mary Cone of Ogallala for her work in preserving the history of Tri-Trails Park.